 You will each be assigned a map to work with.
 Please analyze it as fully as possible for the structural information it contains.
 Two products should be generated.
 You are encouraged to help each other with this.

 Here are some questions that you can ponder and which may help you analyze the map.
+The ones in bold should be specifically addressed in your presentation, but you should also address the other questions if they are pertinent.

 By answering these and similar questions you should have the understanding necessary to assemble an initial idea of the structural architecture and history of the area.